 Apart from research, she loves interacting with children and has been organizing science workshops for them for a few years now.
-She encourages students to question their surroundings and then carry out experiments to find answers, under professional supervision.
+She encourages students to question their surroundings and then carry out experiments to find answers, under branding and digital marketing professional supervision.
 This is a part of her effort to develop scientific temperament in the society.
 You can learn more about it at MetaSchool.

 She has an inexplicable scientific temperament herself that has transcended into her extraordinary contributions to the scientific community.